• Skip to primary navigation

 Copyright The Foreign Fork.
 For educational or personal use only.

 • Canned Tomatoes: I use Petite Diced size.
-You could also use fresh tomatoes.
+You could also use canned crushed tomatoes or fresh tomatoes.
 Look for good tomatoes like San Marzano tomatoes or fresh plum tomatoes.
-Make sure to peel, core, and dice them before adding to the recipe.
+If using fresh tomatoes, make sure to peel, core, and dice them before adding to the recipe.

 • Butter: You can use salted or unsalted, but I think that unsalted butter gives you a better opportunity to control the salt in the recipe.